 Pancreatic Cancer Treatment

-If you are suffering from pancreatic cancer, treatment options will depend largely on the stage of cancer and whether or not it has spread to other parts of your body.
+For anyone suffering from pancreatic cancer, treatment options will depend mainly on the stage of cancer and whether or not it has spread to other parts of the body.
 Some of the available treatment options may include:

 - Surgery to remove the tumor